opynfinance/perp-vault-templates/README.md

 ### Setting up mnemonic

-add a `.secret` file containing your testing mnemonic in the current folder.
+Add a `.secret` file containing your testing mnemonic in the current folder.
 You will need to set up the mnemonic to deploy any contracts on mainnet.

 ### Setting up infura and etherscan keys